notadm/dot/README.md

 # dotfiles

-my cfg when im not on my dev computer
+my cfg when im not on ssh'd